How to Enter Thailand? Quick Answers

 Education Visa (Non-Immigrant ED Visa) – 90 Days to 1 Year (Single Entry)

 - How to apply: For the initial 90 days, applications need to be done at a Thai Embassy close to your residence and outside of Thailand.
-If eligible, extensions up to 1 year can be requested at the Office of Immigration Bureau in Bangkok located at Government Center B, Chaengwattana Soi 7, Laksi, Bangkok 10210 or online.
+If eligible, extensions up to 1 year can be requested at your local immigration office or online.

 - What do you need to apply?